Jon-Simpson/MeanGene/README.md

-#  Case Study: Bottlenose Dolphins Exposed to PFOS
+#  Case Study: Bottlenose Dolphins
 # Data
 # 1) Samples
 The initial data I explored was the gene counts from 9 RNA-sequenced dolphins from Charleston, SC.